choefele/CCHMapClusterController/README.md

 Sometimes it's helpful to disable clustering based on the current map data.
 This allows you to show unclustered annotations if needed.
 There are two properties for this purpose:

 - `maxZoomLevelForClustering`: controls clustering for the entire map based on how far the map has been zoomed in.
 To disable clustering, set the `maxZoomLevelForClustering` property to the zoom level where you want clustering to stop.
 A zoom level of 0 means that the entire map fits the screen width and the value increases when zooming in.
 You can retrieve the current zoom level from `CCHMapClusterController`'s property `zoomLevel`.
 By default, `maxZoomLevelForClustering` is set to `DBL_MAX`, which means clustering is never disabled.
 - `minUniqueLocationsForClustering`: controls clustering for a cell based on the number of unique locations in a cell.
-Clustering is disabled if the number of unique locations in a cell is below this property.
+Clustering is disabled if the number of unique locations in a cell is below this value.
 By default, `minUniqueLocationsForClustering` is set to 0, which means clustering is never disabled.

 The example in this project contains settings to experiment with these properties.